directus/directus/docs/cloud/glossary.md

 billing period.
 Once the [Node Type](#nodes) is selected, the associated hourly rate will apply to both Active and Standby Nodes.

-:::tip Pricing
+:::tip Node Pricing

-**General Purpose Nodes:** $0.03424657534 / hour
+**General Purpose:** $0.03424657534 / hour\

-**Performance Nodes:** $0.06849315068 / hour
+**Performance Tier:** $0.06849315068 / hour

 :::

-Therefore, the monthly pricing given for Active Nodes, _$25/month for General Purpose and $50/month for Performance Tier_, are actually estimates based on the cost per hour times the average length of a month (730 hours).
-So, the pricing shown for one Active General Purpose Node is `$0.03424657534 x 730hrs = $25`, however the actual bill will vary slightly month-to-month.
+Note that this means the monthly prices given for Active Nodes, _$25/month for General Purpose and $50/month for Performance Tier_, are actually estimates based on the cost per hour times the average length of a month (730 hours).
+So, the pricing shown for one Active, General Purpose Node is `$0.03424657534 x 730hrs = $25`, however the actual bill will vary slightly month-to-month.

 Furthermore, a Standard Project's Nodes can be reconfigured at any time.
-You can upgrade, downgrade, add Nodes, remove Nodes or destroy your Project as you please.
-No matter what, _you only pay for the actual Node-hours used by your Project_.
+You can upgrade or downgrade Node Types, add Nodes, remove Nodes or destroy your Project as you please.
+In the end, _you simply pay for the actual Node-hours used by your Project_.

 The following four examples demonstrate this billing system: